Bubblr-Inc/ai-vault-aws-installation/doc/INSTALL.md

 ```
 locals {
-  aws_account_id = "1234567890" # Change to your AWS Account
+  aws_account_id = data.aws_caller_identity.current.account_id
   name          = "MyAIVault" # Optionally change the name to something to suit you
   vpc_cidr       = "172.22.0.0/16" # Optionally change this to a RFC1818 Cidr
-  aws_region     = "eu-west-1" # Change this to the AWS region you want run your AI-Vault in.
+  aws_region     = "eu-west-1" # Optionally Change this to the AWS region you want run your AI-Vault in.
   tags = {
     Project    = local.name
   }